Total Pageviews

 F) Finally the multi-day safaris at a slow pace is much better than the quick turnarounds on the camels

-We are then served a Berber Tea (Atay) which is a mixture of green tea leaves, fresh mint leaves & lots of sugar, plus slices of bread with olive oil, jam & honey
+We are then served a Berber Tea (Atay) which is a mixture of green tea leaves, fresh mint leaves plus lots of sugar, then slices of bread with olive oil, jam and honey

-Yes i have ridden horses many times & a camel is a different experience, but not a difficult skill to learn very quickly
+Yes i have ridden horses many times and a camel is a different experience, but not a difficult skill to learn very quickly

 The only awkward moments for most novice riders i could see was the getting on/off part of the ride